 Please note that students who have been diagnosed with ADD or ADHD will not be guaranteed any academic accommodations plans by the host school abroad.

 Neither Greenheart Travel nor the host school abroad provides high school credit.
 All credit must be granted through your home school in the U.S. or Canada.
 All U.S./Canadian schools have different policies.
 It is strongly recommended prior to departure each student confirms with the home school whether courses will be transferable or accepted.
 To read how previous alum have transferred credits, click here.

 In England, we cannot guarantee your host school will provide you an official transcript, but students are provided performance reports.
 It is the student’s responsibility to request and receive any additional documentation or letters from the host school verifying completion of course work.
 Students must have good attendance, standing, and behavior in their host school for such requests to be fulfilled.

 It is then the student’s responsibility to provide their home school with such documentation as proof of completion.
 The student’s home school will determine whether credit shall be awarded or not.

-You should meet with your US high school before you leave and share the general curriculum guidelines for Australia with your guidance counselor and/or teachers.
+You should meet with your US high school before you leave and share the general curriculum guidelines for the UK with your guidance counselor and/or teachers.